idibau/cs2bim/README.md

 ## IFC configuration

-In this section of the configuration you can make some general definitions about the resulting ifc file, and you can define the feature classes that are generated and exported as ifc entities.
+In this section of the configuration you can make some general definitions about the resulting ifc file, and you can define the feature types that are generated and exported as ifc entities.

 Below some parameters are explained.